happyherp/self-dev/docs/index.md

-# Welcome to SIP's documentation!
+# Welcome to SIP's documentation

 ## Contents